thejud/text-processing-cookbook/README.md

 5    2.0    10
 ```

+### join: intersect two files

+`join` is use to match rows or items in one file with another.

+I use it in a few ways.
+The first is a simple inner join, combining
+data from one file with data in aother file.

 #### Concatenate files, skipping header line

 Often I want to combine multiple files that already have headers, most commonly
 with CSV data.
 However, sometime I have data with a comment block at the top.

-the `csvstack` command (pip install csvkit) is ideal if the data is csv.
+the `csvstack` command (`pip install csvkit`) is ideal if the data is csv.

     csvstack f1.csv f2.csv f3.csv